ozturkaslii/Computer-Architecture-One/objectives/basic-comp-eng/README.md

   pipelines, and executes the current instruction (which was read from the memory pointed to by the program counter).

+* *Memory Address Register* (MAR): A special memory-related register that holds the address in RAM that we're interested in either reading from or writing to.

+* *Memory Data Register* (MDR): A special memory-related register that holds either the value we wish to write to RAM, or the value we just read from RAM.

 * *Arithmetic Logic Unit* (ALU): Part of the CPU that handles basic arithmetic and boolean comparisons.

-* *Operations* or *Opcodes*: Single numeric values that indicate to the CPU the next step or series of steps.
+* *Opcodes*: Single numeric values that indicate to the CPU the next step or series of steps, AKA instructions.

+* *Operands*: What the opcode operates on, i.e. arguments to an instruction.
+An opcode may have no operands, one operand, or many operands.

 * *Cache*: Memory located inside of the CPU for low latency and high throughput.
   RAM located outside of CPU fundamentally must be slower, because it is so far